songster-sa/aws-sw-arch-associate-notes/readme.md

     - RRs can be in other regions
     - not for MS SQL
     - replication is free?
-- have option for storage auto scaling - to add storage on the fly
+- **have option for storage autoscaling** - to add storage on the fly
+    - free limit if <10% of allocated | takes 5 min | gap of 6 hrs
 - have option of termination protection and maintenance window
 - RDS runs on VMs, but u dont have access to those VMs
 - backups storage - u get same size in S3 as ur DB size